RimeCoOfficial/mails/_docs/04-verify-new-email.md

 ---
-title: 4-Verify your new email address
+title: Verify your new email address
 ---

 Hi **{_to_name}** ([@{username}]({_app_base_url}/@{username})),